ishiikurisu/logeybot/README.md

 # Logey

 Let's a create a better Logey?
-For Telegram??s
+For Telegram??